Human rights in the Cook Islands: The Ombudsman Office

-Capital Punishment
+Capital punishment

-The death penalty was not abolished until 2007, although it had never actually been utilised.
+The death penalty was not abolished until 2007, although it had never been utilised.
 Prior to reform, capital punishment only ever applied to the crime of treason, for which it was the automatic sentence.

-Political Participation
+Political participation

 Suffrage is universal to those above 18 years of age.
 Female parliamentary participation is present, but not equal.
 In 2009 there were three women in the 25 seat Parliament of the Cook Islands.
 There is at present one female Member of Parliament, Ngamau Munokoa, who was the first woman to hold the post of Cook Island's Deputy Prime Minister.

 A relevant issue is the presence of the House of Ariki, a parliamentary body of Cook Islands high chiefs that are not elected, but appointed by the King's Representative.
 The group is supposed to only discuss those matters allocated to it by the democratically elected Parliament, and in reply it responds only with its opinions.
 A threat to democracy was posed in June 2008 during a coup claim by a small majority of the House of Ariki members, claiming to take control of the country's leadership.
 The claim passed fairly quickly and was a one-off incident.

 In terms of chiefly participation within the House of Ariki, Christianity is credited with according women recognition as ariki (chiefs).
 Women are equally acknowledged as chiefs on Rarotonga, but less so in the Outer Islands.

-Women’s Rights
+Women’s rights

-Although the Cook Islands has, in its own right, ratified CEDAW, domestic violence against women remains at issue.
+Although the Cook Islands has ratified CEDAW, domestic violence against women remains at issue.
 There is no reliable data on the prevalence of domestic violence in the country, however anecdotal evidence does indicate it to be widespread, but largely going unreported The Crimes Act 1969, while providing for major sexual offences, does not include the full range of acts usually involved in domestic violence cases.

 There exists a “no-drop” policy response to domestic violence arrests, meaning that police must proceed with the case notwithstanding the wishes of the victim.
 Victims who wish to have their case withdrawn must make their request to the court.
 Progress has been made through the Non-Governmental Organisation Women's Counselling Centre, Te Punanga Tauturu Incorporated, which delivers educational awareness programmes across the Islands.

-Sexual Minorities
+Sexual minorities

 Lesbian and gay rights in the Cook Islands are a pressing issue.
 Civil unions for both males and females are not legally recognised.
 The only law against discrimination based upon sexual orientation is in section 10(g) of the Disability Act 2008, which prohibits discrimination against a person with a disability on the grounds of their sexual orientation.

-Freedom of Religion
+Freedom of religion

 The Religious Organisations Restrictions Act of 1975 limits the introduction of new religions to the only four authorised in the Act.
 Approval must be granted from the Minister of Justice before another religion be established.

 Such a provision is in violation of the right to freedom of religion in Article 18 of the ICCPR.